Zabolekar/budivelnyk/README.md

 ## Supported Input

 Currently, [bf](https://en.wikipedia.org/wiki/Brainfuck) is the only language we support.
+More precisely, it's the following bf variant:
-A cell is one byte large.
-255 + 1 = 0 and 0 - 1 = 255.
-Leaving tape boundaries may or may not cause segmentation fault.
+- A cell is one byte large.
+- 255 + 1 = 0 and 0 - 1 = 255.
+- Leaving tape boundaries may or may not cause segmentation fault.
+- Reading EOF with `,` saves 0 into the current cell.

 ## Supported Targets